rgreenblatt/cs1690_handout/mthreads.md

 LWPs contending for access.

 **You only need to worry about modifying functions with TODOs**.
-Each of these also contains an call to our `NOT_YET_IMPLEMENTED` macro.
+Each of these also contains a call to our `NOT_YET_IMPLEMENTED` macro.
 To see a list of all the functions you have yet to modify/implement, run `make nyi` in the project working directory.